Handling Divorce, Estate Planning and Probate, and Other Legal Issues in New Jersey

 The law firm of Jennifer D. Armstrong, LLC, is dedicated and focused on protecting the rights of its clients.
-Helping residents throughout Ocean County, in Monmouth County and along the Jersey Shore, the law firm of Jennifer D. Armstrong, LLC, will assist each client in examining all legal options and maximizing results.
+Helping residents throughout Ocean County, in Monmouth County and along the Jersey Shore, our firm will assist each client in examining all legal options and maximizing results whenever possible.

 Serving the Needs of Our Neighbors

 - Family law: Family law includes everything from prenuptial agreements to divorce and post-judgment enforcement or modification of your divorce agreement.
 With any family dispute or legal issue, Toms River family law attorney Jennifer D. Armstrong can help you.